Book Appointment Now

 What Credentials Should You Look for in a Panama Dentist?

-- Technical Health Council (Consejo Tecnico de Salud): Every dentist must be registered.
-Request their idoneidad number to verify standing.
+- Technical Health Council (Consejo Tecnico de Salud): Every dentist must register here.
+Ask for the idoneidad number to verify standing.

-- AACD (American Academy of Cosmetic Dentistry): Indicates commitment to cosmetic dentistry standards.
-Separates cosmetic specialists from general dentists.
+- AACD (American Academy of Cosmetic Dentistry): Shows a focus on cosmetic standards and separates cosmetic specialists from general dentists.

-- ICOI (International Congress of Oral Implantologists): Fellow or Diplomate status verifies specific implant surgery training.
+- ICOI (International Congress of Oral Implantologists): Fellow or Diplomate status confirms implant surgery training.

-- US university training: Many top Panama dentists trained at institutions like the University of Pennsylvania.
+- US university training: Many top Panama dentists trained at US institutions and keep up US-style continuing education.

-- Dual licensure: Some dentists hold licenses in both Panama and Florida.
-This means they meet US continuing education requirements.
+- Dual licensure: Some dentists hold licenses in both Panama and Florida, which means they meet US continuing-education rules.

 What Smile Correction Procedures Are Available in Panama?